 “If someone goes through an eviction without legal assistance, the deck is simply stacked against them - it’s now time to vastly expand our eviction defense program and transform it into a right-to-counsel program.
 ULA makes this possible,” said Councilmember Bob Blumenfield.
 “When I served in the state assembly, I authored similar legislation but due to lack of adequate federal, State, and County funding its success was limited.
 Now, as we climb out of the pandemic, we must continue to call on all levels of government to financially support right-to-counsel programs because if we don’t, we could see a lot more people on our streets.”

-"I am proud to stand with Councilwoman Raman and my fellow colleagues to establish the Right to Counsel Program,” said Councilmember Heather Hutt.
+"I am proud to stand with Councilwoman Raman and my fellow colleagues to introduce this motion to establish the Right to Counsel Program,” said Councilmember Heather Hutt.
 “As a single mother, who raised three boys, I know how difficult it is to get by - and there is no greater importance than the protection, safety and wellbeing of our communities.
 It is incumbent upon those of us who sit in positions of authority to protect our City’s most vulnerable.
 The City must work to ensure that tenants have access to the information and representation when facing harassment and eviction.”

 “Too often, tenants who are served with an eviction notice – even one that’s unlawful – can’t afford a lawyer and don’t contest the eviction,” said Councilmember Eunisses Hernandez.
 “Without a right to legal counsel, thousands of families are at-risk of losing their housing and becoming part of the eviction-to-homelessness pipeline, simply because they cannot afford legal assistance.
 Establishing a Right to Counsel Program is critical to addressing our homelessness crisis and keeping Angelenos housed.”